'Keep working hard!' - Former Liverpool player Yan Dhanda encouraged by India's debuts against Oman, UAE | Goal.com

 'Keep working hard!' - Former Liverpool player Yan Dhanda encouraged by India's debuts against Oman, UAE

-Former Liverpool youth team player Dhanda, who currently plies his trade with English Championship side Swansea City, was disappointed by India's defeat but also expressed his delight that the Blue Tigers had handed debuts to as many as 11 new players in the two friendly matches.
+Former Liverpool youth team player Dhanda, who currently plies his trade with English Championship side Swansea City, was disappointed by India's defeat against UAE but he expressed his delight at the Blue Tigers handing debuts to as many as 11 new players in the two friendly matches.

+While 10 players, Ashutosh Mehta, Chinglensana Singh, Akash Mishra, Suresh Wangjam, Jeakson Singh, Bipin Singh, Mohammed Yasir, Ishan Pandita, Lalengmawia and Mashoor Shereef made their debuts against Oman, Hyderabad FC winger Liston Colaco played his maiden match against Qatar.

 What did Yan Dhanda tweet?"Disappointed at the result against UAE yesterday.
 Indian Football, keep working hard lads and positive results will come for sure.
 Good to see Igor Stimac giving new players opportunities."